If you have comprehensive cover call 0800 269 622 to report a claim.

 Who will deal with my claim?

-When you call our claimline, our advisors will explain all the available options.
+An AA personal claim advisor will record the details of your claim and explain all the available options.
 Depending on the accident circumstances, your claim will be dealt with by ClaimFast (our preferred accident management company) or your insurer.
 Your insurer's details are included in your Certificate of Motor Insurance.
 For more information about ClaimFast, visit www.claimfast.co.uk.

 Who repairs my car?